-It was 100 years ago this Sunday, October 16th, that Margaret Sanger opened her first family planning and birth control clinic in Brownsville, Brooklyn.
+It was on October 16th, 1916 that Margaret Sanger opened her first family planning and birth control clinic in Brownsville, Brooklyn.
 Although Sanger’s groundbreaking clinic wasn’t in Greenwich Village, its politics were very much of the neighborhood, and in fact were fostered by Sanger’s deep involvement with many radical and progressive movements centered in Greenwich Village at the time.

 In 1911, Margaret moved with her husband William Sanger to New York City from the Hudson River Valley.
 She worked as a nurse on the Lower East Side, while William was an architect.
 Both were deeply invested in leftist ideology, and so Greenwich Village called to them.
 The Sangers lived in Village for at least part of their New York City career (in 1921 she listed 346 West 14th Street as her address, and later, 39 Fifth Avenue), and Margaret certainly knew that that’s where the frank, progressive conversations were happening.
 Moved by the tragedy of the Triangle Shirtwaist Factory Fire in Greenwich Village, she threw herself into the social and political activity of the early 20th century Village, joining the Women’s Committee of the New York Socialist party, participating in actions with the Industrial Workers of the World (including the notable 1912 Lawrence Textile Strike and the 1913 Paterson Silk Strike).
 She influenced and was influenced by many of the noted intellectuals, artists and activists of the Village at the time, including John Reed, Upton Sinclair, and Emma Goldman, with whom she was particularly strongly associated.